naifen/todo-on-hooks/README.md

-A simple TODO app made with React Hooks and Context.
-Use custom Reducer instead of Redux.
+A todo app built with React Hooks, Context API in pure functional components.
+Implement custom hooks, reducers with similar concepts in Redux.

 ## Usage